 Our likelihood depends on an intractable normalizing constant that is impossible to compute exactly.
-The ERGM literature bypasses this problem and computes an approximate likelihood using Markov Chain Monte Carlo simulations.5 However, it can be shown that for many models of interest, these simulations may converge very slowly, making estimation infeasible.
-Bhamidi et al. (2011) show that the standard Gibbs sampler used for simulation of ERGMs may converge exponentially slow.6 Chatterjee and Diaconis (2013) and Mele (2017) show that this is the case even when the ERGM is asymptotically equivalent to a model with independent links.
+The ERGM literature bypasses this problem and computes an approximate likelihood using Markov Chain Monte Carlo simulations.
+However, it can be shown that for many models of interest, these simulations may converge very slowly, making estimation infeasible.
+Bhamidi et al. (2011) show that the standard Gibbs sampler used for simulation of ERGMs may converge exponentially slow.
+Chatterjee and Diaconis (2013) and Mele (2017) show that this is the case even when the ERGM is asymptotically equivalent to a model with independent links.

 To overcome these computational challenges, we develop alternative deterministic methods of approximations for the intractable likelihood of the ERGM.
-We focus on the case where the covariates are finite.
-The paper provides several contributions.
-First, we propose a variational mean-field approximation for the discrete exponential family to approximates the likelihood.
-Our approximation is computationally feasible, scalable to large networks, and it is implemented as a standard iterative algorithm to facilitate estimation.
-In addition,
+We focus on the case where the number of types (covariates) is finite, but is allowed to increase with the size of the

-2See also Mele (2017), Badev (2013), Butts (2009), Christakis et al. (2010) for models of sequential network formation in the economics literature.
+$^{2}$ See also Mele (2017), Badev (2013), Butts (2009), Christakis et al. (2010) for models of sequential network formation in the economics literature.

-3See Jackson (2008) for several notions of equilibrium in the economic network literature.
+&lt;sup>3See Jackson (2008) for several notions of equilibrium in the economic network literature.

-4Monderer and Shapley (1996) define potential games and their equilibria.
+&lt;sup>4Monderer and Shapley (1996) define potential games and their equilibria.
 In the network literature, there is a relationship between potential games and network equilibria, as described in Butts (2009), Mele (2017), Chandrasekhar and Jackson (2014), and Badev (2013).

-5See Snijders (2002), Wasserman and Pattison (1996), Caimo and Friel (2011), Mele (2017) for examples.

-6See also Chatterjee and Diaconis (2013) and Mele (2017) for similar results.
+&lt;sup>5See Snijders (2002), Wasserman and Pattison (1996), Caimo and Friel (2011), Mele (2017) for examples.
+See also Chatterjee and Diaconis (2013) and Mele (2017) for similar results.